jiricodes/nss-cloud/docs/report.md

 ### 5.1 Nextcloud
 pros:
-- free
+- free and open source
-- beginner friendly base and basic setup
+- beginner-friendly basic setup
+- can run very lightweight (e.g. on a RasPi) but also scale very large
+- modular, can be extended with own or third-party extensions
 - decent documentation
 - auditability -  serves the privacy and security qualitative goal, as an end user can audit the system themself without requiring to put trust in third parties
 cons:
--

 ### 5.2 Let's Encrypt
+pros:
+- free
+- very simple and quick
-- the tyni script perhaps?
+- only requires a short script to use

+### 5.3 PostgreSQL
+- free and open source
+cons:
+-not explicitly recommended for use with Nextcloud

-### 5.3 Optional nss-ca
+### 5.4 Optional nss-ca
 certificate chain generation and signing script.
 Based on widely used OpenSSL.
 - good enough for personal usage
 - openssl and crypto in general is not easy and user friendly